WORKING WITH DG ECHO AS AN INTERNATIONAL ORGANISATION | 2021 - 2027

 FORCE MAJEURE

-Unforeseeable and exceptional situations may arise that prevent the International Organisation from fulfilling certain contractual obligations under a DG ECHO-funded Action.
-If these (or other) reasons prevent the International Organisation from performing its agreed tasks and duties, it is important to immediately inform (by email) the desk officer at DG ECHO to assess the situation and to agree upon any appropriate procedural follow-up.
+Unforeseeable and exceptional situations may arise that prevent the Organisation from fulfilling certain contractual obligations under a DG ECHO-funded Action.
+If these (or other) reasons prevent the Organisation from performing its agreed tasks and duties, it is important to immediately inform by email the Desk Officer to assess the situation and to agree upon any appropriate procedural follow-up.

 WHAT IS FORCE MAJEURE?